 The International Baccalaureate Organization was founded in the 1960s, resulting from an effort to establish a common curriculum and university entry credential for geographically mobile students.
 It is a chartered foundation under Swiss civil code with headquarters in Geneva, Switzerland.

 Cleveland High School was authorized as an IB World School in 2000.
-Since then, we have worked to embrace the mission of the International Baccalaureate to "develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect" by offering all CHS students opportunities to engage in relevant and authentic academic coursework across the curriculum.
-In addition to participating in globally-minded academic course offerings, students have the opportunity to register for formal assessment to earn a full IB Diploma, or an IB Certificate in one or more Diploma Programme Courses.
+Since then, we have worked to embrace the mission of the International Baccalaureate to "develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect" by ensuring that all CHS students have opportunities to engage in relevant and authentic academic coursework across the curriculum.
+In addition to participating in globally-minded academic course offerings, students have the opportunity to register for formal assessment to earn a full IB Diploma or an IB Certificate in one or more Diploma Programme Courses.